thanhhue121/thanhhue121/README.md

 Hi there!
 I’m **Thanh Huệ**, I’m passionate about exploring new technologies, solving interesting problems, and sharing my journey through the projects I build.

-## 💗 About Me
-- I love working on **coding and data analysis** projects.
-- Constantly learning and growing with a focus on **Python, SQL, Excel, Power BI**.
-- I believe in the power of **innovation and creativity** to turn ideas into impactful solutions.

 ## 🎀 Languages and Tools

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)